bluegreen-labs/phenocam_installation_tool_v2/README.md

 ./PIT.sh -i 192.168.1.xxx -n testcam -o +1 -s 9 -e 22 -m 13 -p password -k TRUE
 ```

-To retrieve the current login keys use:
+To retrieve the current login key use:

 ```bash
 ./PIT.sh -i 192.168.1.xxx -r TRUE
 ```

+> [!note]
+> The above command will put a `phenocam_key.pub` file in your current directory.
+> To complete the sFTP install you will have to email this public key to phenocam@nau.edu.

 To purge all settings and scripts use: